erbanku/custom-search-engines-backup/README.md

 ![777](https://user-images.githubusercontent.com/79493862/138395266-146e3658-3b0c-4528-b394-87a742518267.png)

 # Custom Search Engines Backup & Sync

+>   Please check the `dev `branch if the scripts in the `main `branch cannot fulfill your needs (you may need to code further as it has some issues which have not been fixed yet).

 Import/Export Google Chrome or Microsoft Edge's custom search engines and sync (overwrite) between 2 browsers.

 - [Import Export Chrome Custom Search Engines](https://github.com/erbanku/custom-search-engines-backup/tree/main/Import%20Export%20Chrome%20Custom%20Search%20Engines)